frederic-perez/AmE-dictionary/data/dictionary.md

 __soapbox<sup>2</sup>__ _v informal_ :two::hammer:
 __soar__ _v_
 __soaring__ _adj_ Ascending to a level markedly higher than the usual: _soaring fuel costs; the soaring spires of the cathedral._ _Soaring ceilings._
-__sobering__ _adj_ :eight: Making you think about things in a serious way.
+__sobering__ _adj_ :nine: Making you think about things in a serious way.
 Tending to make sober or more serious: _the news had a sobering effect._
 __sobersides__ _n_ :astonished: A humorless or habitually serious person.
 __sobriquet__ _n_ :six: (soubriquet) An affectionate or humorous nickname. _Syn_ cognomen, moniker, nickname, soubriquet
 __SoCal__ _n_ _informal_ _US_ Southern California.